kaalpanikh/gh-deployment-workflow/README.md

 # GitHub Actions Deployment Workflow

-This repository demonstrates a simple GitHub Actions workflow for deploying a static website (a single `index.html` file) to GitHub Pages.
-The project is based on the roadmap provided by [roadmap.sh](https://roadmap.sh/projects/github-actions-deployment-workflow), which you can check out as the project page for more ideas and enhancements.
+This repository demonstrates a modern GitHub Actions workflow for deploying a static website to GitHub Pages.
+The project is based on the roadmap provided by [roadmap.sh](https://roadmap.sh/projects/github-actions-deployment-workflow) and showcases best practices for GitHub Actions deployment using the latest official GitHub Pages actions.

-## Overview
+## Features

-This project features:
+- **Modern GitHub Actions**: Uses the latest official GitHub Actions for Pages deployment
-- **GitHub Actions Workflow**: Automatically deploys changes pushed to the `main` branch (when `index.html` is updated) to GitHub Pages.
+- **Secure Deployment**: Implements secure deployment practices with proper permissions
-- **Static Deployment**: No build steps or static site generators are used—this project focuses on a straightforward deployment of a simple HTML file.
+- **Continuous Deployment**: Automatically deploys changes pushed to the `main` branch
-- **Continuous Deployment**: Every time you update `index.html` and push your changes, the workflow triggers and updates your live site.
+- **Zero Configuration**: No additional setup required beyond enabling GitHub Pages

 ## Project Structure